 One other aspect to mention here is that dust easily goes inside this laptop due to its open-back design, and unlike other brands, Lenovo are not isolating the thermal module from the rest of the motherboard with foam, so the dust freely goes all over the place.
 Hence, I’d recommend opening up this laptop from time to time in order to clean it properly and prevent the dust from clogging in.

 As far as the fan noise goes, we’re looking at 48 dB at head-level on the Performance mode, 42 dB on Balance mode (without Legion Ai Engine), and sub 35 dB on Quiet mode, all with demanding activities.
 With lighter use, you’ll hardly hear the fans on Balance or Quiet – they never idle, but keep almost silent at levels that are barely noticeable even in a perfectly quiet room.
-I also haven’t noticed any coil winning or electronic noises on this unit.
+I also haven’t noticed any coil whining or electronic noises on this unit.

 As far as temperatures go, no complaints with daily use.
 The hottest spot reaches temperatures in the high-30s, and it’s around the power button, so out of touch.
 The back rarely goes over mid-30s either.